pawaters/fillit/README.md

 ## HOW DOES IT WORK?

-In 5 parts, and in a nutshell:
+In 5 parts, and in summary, with reference to the c files dealing with each part where you will be able to find comments explaining in more detail the logic:
-1) Main: checks if one file only is given as argument, and performs some basic format checks on the input file.
+1) **Main**: checks if one file only is given as argument, and performs some basic format checks on the input file.
-2) Parse: takes the input file and converts it in a structure we defined, which enables our program to work on it.
+2) **Parse**: takes the input file and converts it in a structure we defined, which enables our program to work on it .
-3) Validate: makes all the checks on the input so no edge case is left.
+3) **Validate**: makes all the checks on the input so no edge case is left.
-4) Solve: we create an initial empty square of size X, try to put the tetriminoes, and if it doesn't work, increase the size of the square and try again  more detail below)
+4) **Solve**: we create an initial empty square of size X, try to put the tetriminoes, and if it doesn't work, increase the size and try again.
-5) Output & clean up: prints the square with the solution, and frees the memory used we do not need anymore.
+5) **Output & clean up**: prints the square with the solution, and frees the memory used we do not need anymore.

-## ALGORITHM
-- create an initial map
-- is the piece in bounds?
-- does the piece overlap with another already set there? if yes: then place it and try the next piece, until all is done. if no: move the last piece by 1 and try again. if no piece works, increase the size of the square.
-- if still no solution, move last piece.
-This is done thanks to nested loops and recursion.